Nasal Issues & Nosebleed

 What are the ways to quickly lower high blood pressure at home?

 Sit quietly, take deep breaths, drink water, loosen tight clothing, and avoid smoking or caffeine.
 If pressure stays high, medical advice is needed even after trying these steps.
+These steps may provide temporary relief but are not a substitute for medical treatment.
+Always seek medical help if your blood pressure remains high or you feel unwell.

 What are some home remedies to help lower high blood pressure naturally?

 Eating garlic, drinking hibiscus tea, having bananas, or trying beetroot juice can help lower pressure naturally.
 These steps may help, but do not replace a doctor's treatment.
+Home remedies should complement, not replace, prescribed treatment.
+Consult your doctor before trying any natural or dietary remedies.

 What are the best methods to reduce high blood pressure for long-term control?

 Follow a balanced diet, exercise daily, reduce stress, limit salt and alcohol, take medicines if prescribed, and check blood pressure regularly.
 These habits protect the heart and prevent future risks.
+Lifestyle changes and medication plans should be tailored to your health needs.
+Please follow your doctor’s guidance for safe and effective blood pressure control.

 Can a heart attack happen due to low pressure?

 Yes, but rarely.
 If blood flow to the heart drops too much, it can cause a heart attack.
 Severe low pressure after injury or shock needs urgent medical care.
+Always seek immediate medical care if you experience dizziness, fainting, or chest pain.

 What is the name of the blood pressure measuring device?